whoward/docs/markdown/reference/sauce-connect.md

 ##  Getting started

 **Before you begin**
-1. Make sure port 443 can be opened for outbound connections.
+1. Make sure port 443 can be opened for outbound connections, or configure Sauce Connect with a proxy that can reach saucelabs.com.
 2. Get Sauce Connect v4:
 <ul>
 <li><a href="https://saucelabs.com/downloads/sc-latest-osx.zip"><i class="fa fa-apple"></i> Download Sauce Connect for OS X</a><br>